manjufy/nodejs-backend-starter/Readme.md

 #### Success Criteria

-1. A pull request for each of the refactors above
+1. A pull request for each of the refactors above with:
+    1. Code changes
+    2. Tests